xshen053/memory-magician/docs/userstories.md

 - [x] As a user, I want to see all tasks on the calendar, but use strikethrough for task I reviewed
 - [ ] for passed tasks, change background color to some obvious color
 - [ ] for today, the background becomes more obvious
+- [ ] add a filter for each type of cards

 ## Catch up screen
 - [ ] As a user, for all the tasks I missed, I want to catch up them